-Many exciting technology advancements captured the brother’s interests in the following years.
+Many exciting technology advancements captured the brother’s interest in the following years.

-By 1897 Francis got rid of his horses and buggies and began to build his first automobile from wagon and bicycle parts.
-In 1898 he brought the car to Boston Auto Show.
-The impressed crowd prompted the brothers to start producing steam cars becoming the Stanley Motor Company.
+By 1897, Francis got rid of his horses and buggies and began to build his first automobile from wagon and bicycle parts.
+In 1898, he brought the car to the Boston Auto Show.
+The impressed crowd prompted the brothers to start producing steam cars, becoming the Stanley Motor Company.